Connecting with visitors

 - Car park

 You need visitors if your museum is to be a success.
 However, as people have varying interests, not everyone will be in a rush to visit your museum.
 Understanding your visitors is vital – who they are, where they come from, their likes and dislikes – as it can help you build a stronger museum that appeals to more people.

 Your audience depends on where you are and what you have.
 A major city museum with a large and diverse collection will have a larger pool of people to draw from than an isolated rural museum with a specialist collection.

 Be careful not to overestimate the number of visitors to your museum as it can have serious consequences on the viability of your organisation.
-Scotland has a population of 5.3 million, of which a third visit a museum or gallery at least once a year (Scottish Household Survey, 2012).
-Your museum is entering a competitive market where even the well-established museums only get a small percentage of all visits (Great Britain Day Visits, 2012).
+Scotland has a population of 5.3 million, of which a third visit a museum or gallery at least once a year.
+Your museum is entering a competitive market where even the well-established museums only get a small percentage of all visits.

 It is well known that new entrants in an established market often find it difficult to attract and retain visitors.
 It may be that your museum is most likely to appeal to a modest number of local people or those enthusiastic about your collection.

 Who will come to my museum?

 Knowing who your visitors are will help you plan exhibitions, events and target your marketing activity.
 In your planning stage you could use local population data such as the census to identify to the scale of potential audiences.
 Speaking with similar or neighbouring museums and attractions may also help you to estimate visitor numbers.